Gowtham0810-hype/Intelligent-Document-Processing/README.md

 # Intelligent-Document-Processing
 A powerful PDF data extraction tool that uses Groq's LLM API to intelligently process and extract structured data from both text-based and image-based PDFs.
-Built with Streamlit for a modern, user-friendly interface.
+Built with FLask and html for a modern, user-friendly interface.

 ## 🌟 Features